top of page

 Apocalyptic New Year's Brooding

-New Year’s Eve (and day) is not on my top 10 list of favorite holidays.
-One reason for this is that I hate thinking about the upcoming year and the ways that I could improve my life.
-This inevitably leads me to think about all the things that I didn’t accomplish in the previous year.
+New Year’s Eve (and New Year’s Day) doesn’t rank in my top ten favorite holidays.
+One reason is that I hate thinking about the year ahead and all the ways I should improve my life.
+That kind of reflection inevitably drags me into reviewing everything I didn’t accomplish the year before.

-It’s not that I’m opposed to making resolutions.
-Striving for personal growth and development are good things.
-They are goals, and goals keep me grounded.
+It’s not that I’m against making resolutions.
+Striving for personal growth and development is worthwhile.
+Goals help keep me grounded.

-But this year on New Year’s Eve and for two weeks after, I allowed myself to quietly spiral into apocalyptic-what-if scenarios.
+But this year, on New Year’s Eve—and for two weeks afterward—I let myself quietly spiral into apocalyptic what-if scenarios.

-Maybe I picked up on the current energy in the world.
+Maybe I was picking up on the current energy in the world.
 Maybe I was slipping into a paranoid state.
-Whatever it was, the air literally felt strange, as if I were being pricked by something that was on the verge of detonating.
+Whatever it was, the air felt off—charged, almost sharp—like I was being pricked by something just moments away from detonating.

 The Ominous Death of Bowie

-Actually, I’ve been feeling this weird sensation since last year, more specifically, since Bowie’s death.
-Something about his passing psychically alerted my senses.
-Since then, I’ve sensed that the already unstable world was soon to enter into perilous disharmony.
+Actually, I’ve been feeling this strange undercurrent since last year—more specifically, since Bowie’s death.
+Something about his passing triggered a psychic alert in me.
+From that moment on, I had the sense that our already unstable world was tipping into deeper, more perilous disharmony.

-Then the U.S. Presidential elections happened and well, we know how that’s been turning out so far.
-And he’s not even president yet.
+Then the U.S. presidential election happened—and, well, we’ve all seen how that’s been unfolding.
+And he wasn’t even president yet.

 Endless Cold War

-The world had a close call during the Cuban Missile Crisis in 1962.
-Thankfully, Kruschev and Kennedy successfully waded through the mounting tensions and averted a catastrophe.
-Cooler heads prevailed in that instance.
+The world came dangerously close to disaster during the Cuban Missile Crisis in 1962.
+Fortunately, Khrushchev and Kennedy were able to navigate the rising tensions and avoid catastrophe.
+In that moment, cooler heads prevailed.

 Get Out of the Cities!
 Is that the Answer?